emma-wilson/emma-wilson.github.io/index.md

   <br>
   *UK Reproducibility Network*, Apr 2021 - (expected) Apr 2022, Online / The University of Bristol
   <br>
-  Delivering a series of 1-day train-the-trainer courses, aiming to equip researchers with a workshop they can teach at their institution in one of the following open research practices: data sharing, preprints, preregistration, open code, and open access.
+  Delivered a series of 1-day train-the-trainer courses, aiming to equip researchers with a workshop they can teach at their institution in one of the following open research practices: data sharing, preprints, preregistration, open code, and open access.

-- **Workshop: How to conduct a preclincal animal systematic review & meta-analysis using SyRF**
+- **Workshop: How to conduct a preclinical animal systematic review & meta-analysis using SyRF**
   <br>
   *CAMARADES*, 25-27 Oct 2021 & 30 Feb - 2 Mar 2022, Online
   <br>
-  Delivering a 3-half-day workshop aiming to equip researchers the skills required to conduct good quality systematic reviews and meta-analyses of precliincal animal data using the Systematic Review Facility (SyRF) tool.
+  Delivered a 3-half-day workshop aiming to equip researchers with the skills required to conduct good quality systematic reviews and meta-analyses of preclinical animal data using the Systematic Review Facility (SyRF) tool.

 ## Science Communication & Engagement